sindresorhus/sindresorhus.github.com/source/content/apps/dato.md

 Same answer as above.

+#### The time zone widget resets each time Dato updates

+This is a macOS bug and unfortunately out of my control.
+Dato simply defines the parameters for the widget, but macOS is the one that shows the configuration screen and saves your choices from there.

 #### Can it show the list of events in a separate menu item from the calendar and time zones?

 No, but you could use Dato in combination with my [Today](/today) app.